Aaron-Bopp/TIM/Social constructs are material manifestations of shared belief.md

 #### [[Social constructs are material manifestations of shared belief]]

+If you took away the shared belief in a social construct, it's physical manifestations would remain, and in time we would likely relearn that belief through those manifestations.

 #TO/TEND/DEOBFUSCATE
 > ![[What maintains our social order#^5d2266]]

 explained by:: [[Social order is built off of a shared belief in an imagined reality]]

 ### <hr class="footnote"/>